alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Mistaking an impure call for a pure one can break behavior because the caller may retry, cache, parallelize, or reorder it under assumptions that are false.

-Mistaking a pure call for an impure one is usually safer, but it mostly costs flexibility.
+The opposite mistake is usually safer, but it costs flexibility.
 The method becomes harder to move, cache, test, or reuse because the caller is being conservative.

 In procedural code, that uncertainty often turns into manual orchestration: